CFP-DEV/CFP-Visualizer/README.md

 # CFP-Visualizer
-Simple music visualizer.
-Made with canvas and web audio api.
+Learning JS, Web Audio API by creating this music visualizer.
+Work in progress.